-As part of our outstanding support package, our ‘out of hours’ team will work with our foster families to ensure children are placed with a fostering family that meet their needs even outside of office hours.
+As part of our outstanding support package, our ‘out of hours’ team will work with our emergency foster parents and families to ensure children are placed with a fostering family that meets their needs even outside of office hours.

 We also provide our local authority colleagues with a ‘Foster Family Vacancy Hub’ so they have the ability to see quickly which of our families are approved for emergency fostering, to help them narrow down the search for a suitable home as easily as possible out of office hours.

 This helps our foster parents too, as it means we have the ability to match our foster families with children as they are referred to us, even when our office is closed.